 Hypoallergenic | Tarnishes quicker |

-More affordable and budget friendly | Requires frequent cleaning and polishing |
+More affordable and budget-friendly | Requires frequent cleaning and polishing |

-It can also be polished to maintain its shine | Some think it has an “cheaper” look |
+It can also be polished to maintain its shine | Some think it has a “cheaper” look |

 Softer than white gold |